Services

 Who is eligible?

-• Children under 2 years old of an eligible client
+• Children less than 2 years old whose parent is an NIHB-eligible client.

 Who is not eligible